mommy003/PRSice_use/README.md

 Imagine we are part of a research team studying a quantitative trait (e.g., height).
 We have GWAS summary statistics from a large external study, and you have genotype + phenotype data for a cohort (lets say target dataset).
 Now the task is to build a polygenic risk score (PRS) and evaluate how well it predicts the trait in your cohort.

 ### Learning outcome
-- We want to predict a phenotype using genome‑wide SNP effects.
+- Participants will able to predict a phenotype using genome‑wide SNP effects.
-- We would like to learn clumping, thresholding, scoring, and model evaluation.
+- Participants will able to learn clumping, thresholding, scoring, and model evaluation.
-- We will solve a real problem: build a PRS and evaluate its predictive power.
+- Participants will able to solve a real problem: build a PRS and evaluate its predictive power.

 ### We should think about
 - What information do we need from the base GWAS?